-"Reports"; see also CRS Issue Brief IB98043, Sudan: Humanitarian Crisis, Terrorism, Peace Talks, and U.S. Policy.

-Table 2 lists DA/Child Survival totals for each African recipient.
-Nigeria, which experienced a democratic transition in 1999, has been the leading sub-Saharan DA recipient since FY2001.
-The aid level for Uganda primarily reflects approval of its free market economic reforms and its role as "an increasingly stable regional ally" (USAID Congressional Presentation, FY1999).
+Economic Assistance.
+Table 2 ranks recipients according to the total of three types of U.S. assistance: ESF, DA, and CSH, a combination referred to as "economic assistance."
+Under the FY2004 budget, Sudan would become the leading recipient of economic assistance in the sub-Saharan Africa.
+This aid is directed to areas of Sudan outside government control and focuses on conflict prevention, food security, and primary health care.
+(USAID, Budget Justification to the Congress, Annex I, Africa, FY2003.
+For further information, see CRS Issue Brief IB98043, Sudan: Humanitarian Crisis, Peace Talks, Terrorism, and U.S. Policy.)
+Nigeria, which experienced a democratic transition in 1999 and is an important oil supplier, had been the leading sub-Saharan recipient of economic assistance, but would rank in second place under the FY2004 request.
+The aid level for Uganda primarily reflects approval of its free market economic reforms and its role as "an increasingly stable regional ally."
+(USAID Congressional Presentation, FY1999.)
 Plans to phase out the South Africa program were shelved by the Clinton Administration because of that country's slow rate of economic growth and the difficulties it has experienced in creating new jobs.
 Moreover, policymakers have wanted to show continuing support for South Africa's post-apartheid transition, which began in 1994 with the country's first universal suffrage elections.
 Thus, South Africa remains a leading aid recipient in sub-Saharan Africa.
+Aid for Zimbabwe focuses on the struggle against HIV/AIDS, expanding opportunities for participation in political decision making, and expanding economic opportunities for the disadvantaged.
+No assistance is channeled through the Zimbabwe government.

 Food Aid.
 Food aid to Africa fluctuates in response to the continent's needs, and the amount provided by the end of a fiscal year often exceeds the initial request.
 Most of Africa's food aid is in the form of emergency grants given under Title II of the P.L.
 480 program (named for P.L.
 83-480, enacted in 1954), which is implemented by USAID in cooperation with the Department of Agriculture.
 On rare occasions, countries in a position to repay are given long-term, low-interest loans to purchase food under Title I of P.L.
 480. Some of Africa's poorest countries have received U.S. food donations under Title III, entitled "Food for Development," which can be used in feeding programs or sold on the open market, with proceeds to be used for development purposes.
 A few countries have benefitted under Sec.416(b) of the Agricultural Act of 1949, which permits donations of surplus food.
 (For further information, see CRS Issue Brief IB98006, Agricultural Export and Food Aid Programs.)
-For FY2003, the Administration is requesting only Title II Food Aid for 17 sub-Saharan countries and the West Africa Regional Program.
 For Food Aid funding totals, see Table 4.